Chi Lăng Stadium (2016)

-Hoa Xuan Stadium (Vietnamese: Sân vận động Hòa Xuân) is a football stadium located in Hoa Xuan Ward, Da Nang, Vietnam.
+Chi Lăng Stadium (Sân vận động Chi Lăng), formerly known as Hòa Xuân Stadium, is a football stadium located in Hoà Xuân ward, Da Nang, Vietnam.
 It currently serves as the home ground of SHB Da Nang FC.
 With a seating capacity of 20,500, it is the largest football-specific stadium in Vietnam and the second football-specific stadium to be built in the country, following Pleiku Stadium in Gia Lai Province.

 Construction

 The construction contract for four stands (A, B, C, D), the playing field, and surrounding technical infrastructure was executed by Da Nang Infrastructure Development and Construction JSC (DCID) with a total value of over VND 300 billion.
 The lighting system was built by Thanh Lam Sports Co., Ltd. with an estimated value of nearly VND 13 billion.

 Construction began on 21 February 2013, and was completed on 30 August 2016.

 On 14 December 2016, the stadium was officially handed over to the Da Nang Department of Culture and Sports for operation ahead of the 2017 V.League season.
 SHB Da Nang won 1–0 against Hoang Anh Gia Lai FC in the opening match on 7 January 2017, marking the stadium's inaugural game.